 I am a comparative political scientist with a deep commitment to interdisciplinary area studies.
-As an undergraduate at the University of Massachusetts in the early 1980s, I studied both Latin American literature and political science.
-I then completed an MA in interdisciplinary Latin American Studies at the University of Florida in 1986.
-I completed my PhD in political science at the University of Notre Dame in 1993, working mainly with the Kellogg Institute for International Studies, a centre that bears many similarities to SIAS.
+I completed my PhD in political science at the University of Notre Dame in 1993.
 I then taught at Louisiana State University and Florida International University before arriving in Oxford in 2005.
-From 2008 to 2012 I directed the Latin American Centre, and I continue to direct the Brazilian Studies Programme within the LAC.
+From 2008 to 2012 I directed the Latin American Centre, and I became Head of the Oxford School of Global and Area Studies (OSGA) in 2018.